-Cambridge Heights, AMP MO001000058, will undergo modernization for 11 units at Cambridge Heights, the St. Louis Housing Authority (SLHA) has obtained HUD approval for 11 units to be placed into modernization status in IMS/PIC system.
+Clinton-Peabody, AMP MO001000002, in anticipation of the redevelopment of Clinton-Peabody, the St. Louis Housing Authority (SLHA) has obtained HUD approval for 204 units to be placed into modernization status in IMS/PIC system.

-Cambridge Heights II, AMP MO001000060, will undergo modernization for 7 units at Cambridge Heights II, the St. Louis Housing Authority (SLHA) has obtained HUD approval for 7 units to be placed into modernization status in IMS/PIC system.
+James House, AMP MO001000010, will undergo heavy repairs of 1 unit due a catastrophic fire.
+The St. Louis Housing Authority (SLHA) has obtained HUD approval for 1 unit to be placed into Casualty Loss status in IMS/PIC system.